 The gratification of the committee on receiving this announcement can well be imagined.
-Everyone knew that it meant the success and permanence of a great museum for the city.
+Everyone knew that it meant the success and permanence of an excellent museum for the city.
 It is doubtful if, up to that time, any museum had ever received so munificent a gift.
 As a single gift for museum purposes, it shattered all precedents.

 The establishment of the Museum was assured, and other contributors promptly appeared.
 George M. Pullman and Harlow N. Higinbotham each subscribed $100,000.
 Other contributors of funds included Mrs. Mary D. Sturges, the McCormick Estate, P. D. Armour, Martin A. Ryerson, R. T. Crane, A. A. Sprague, and many other leading citizens.
 Together with donations of exposition stock, their contributions totaled nearly one-half million dollars by the end of the following year.

 A spirit of generous cooperation was aroused on all sides, and donations of exhibits and collections of great value were received in large numbers.
 Mr. Ayer presented his extensive anthropological collection, chiefly devoted to the ethnology of the North American Indian.
 The Museum was acquired by purchase and gift, and almost all the extensive collections made by the Department of Anthropology of the exposition.
-The technical and special collections made by the department of mines, mining, and metallurgy of the exposition were presented, together with the exhibition cases, as were also collections from 130 exhibitors in the same department.
-From exhibitors in agriculture, forestry and manufactures departments of the exposition collections of timbers, oils, gums, resins, fibers, fruits, seeds, and grains were contributed in so large quantity and variety as to ensure for the first time in any general natural history museum the formation of an adequate department of botany.
+The technical and special collections created by the Department of Mines, mining and Metallurgy of the exposition were presented, together with the exhibition cases, as were also collections from 130 exhibitors in the same department.
+From exhibitors in agriculture, forestry, and manufacturing departments of the exposition, collections of timbers, oils, gums, resins, fibers, fruits, seeds, and grains were contributed in such a large quantity and variety as to ensure for the first time in any general natural history museum the formation of an adequate department of botany.

 THE BATTLE OF A LIFETIME